 4 reasons to stop relying on your broker’s performance reports

-When you login to your broker to check your portfolio performance, do you know what those numbers really mean, and more importantly, what’s missing?
-Here are 4 reasons to stop relying on your broker for performance reporting:
+As an investor, it's important to know how your portfolio is performing.
+But when you log in to your broker's online portal to check your portfolio performance, do you know what those numbers really mean, and more importantly, what’s missing from them?

 One of the biggest ways that brokers fail investors is with misleading performance reporting.
 That’s because they often only display the difference between the average cost paid for the investment, and the latest market price.